jeremypicavet/spring-cloud-stream-function-sample/README.md

-When dealing with files of few lines, it works as expected, even if an exception is thrown during the conversion.
+When dealing with files of few lines, it works as expected, even if an exception is thrown during the conversion (Function).

 As soon as we provide a file containing hundreds of lines, the stream stop if the file contains a conversion error.